 The Grand Hotel is the best Rimini hotel.
 It is 110 years old and was made world-famous in Fellini’s 1973 film Amarcord.
 The hotel became a national monument in 1994.

 The Grand Hotel Rimini is still in stunning shape.
 I loved the old world glamour feel of this hotel.

 Waiters in white jackets during the day, super high ceilings, decadent shops, old-world charm – the Rimini Grand Hotel is the best combination of stepping back in time and modernity.

 Whilst I wasn’t lucky enough to stay at the Grand Hotel, I had a wonderful lunch here.
 We sat outside by the pool on a sunny day and enjoyed outstanding service and fantastic food.

 Lunch began with the most beautiful buffet table of colourful finger foods.
 We were then served a delicious ricotta and spinach ravioli with a vegetable sauce as our main.

 But perhaps best of all was a rather stunning Zuppa Inglese for dessert.

 There are Instagram opportunities all over the Grand Hotel Rimini Italy including the beautifully prepared food.
 A visit here should be on the list for all Rimini holidays.

-The resort is more like staying in a village than a hotel of any type.
+The resort is more like staying in a village than any hotel.
 A gorgeous limestone village!
-This is definitely one of the best places to visit in Puglia – and one of the best hotels in Puglia.
+This is definitely one of the best places to visit in Puglia – and one of the best hotels in Puglia. [separator type=”thick”]